Robert A. W. Lowndes: Lovecraftian work

 Lowndes was also a horror enthusiast—as a young fan, he received two letters of encouragement from H. P. Lovecraft in 1937.
 The two Lovecraft letters are reprinted in Crypt of Cthulhu Volume 8, No 3 (Whole number 62)(Candlemas 1989), a special issue devoted to Lowndes.
 He wrote a number of dark fantasy stories such as "The Abyss" (1941) (reprinted in "Revelations from Yuggoth" No 2 (May 1988) and "The Leapers" (1942), inspired by Lovecraft.
 The Crypt of Cthulhu tribute issue also reprints Lowndes' Lovecraftian stories "Leapers" (a shorter version, first published as by 'Carol Grey' appeared in the Dec 1942 issue of Future Fantasy and Science Fiction; a revised version appeared in the Magazine of Horror; and the Crypt of Cthulhu version represents a third and final revision, with a new intro by Lowndes explaining its publication history) and "Settler's Wall" (a shorter version of the latter as "The Long Wall" by 'Wilfred Owen Morley' was published in the March 1942 issue of Stirring Science Stories and was twice revised for later publication).
 The Lowndes tribute issue also includes two Lovecraftian poems, "The Burrowers Beneath" and "Forbidden Books" (which also appeared under the 'Wilfred Owen Morley' pseudonym in Stirring Science Stories for April and July 1941 respectively); along with two critical articles by Lowndes which first appeared in Magazine of Horror, and an essay on Lowndes - "Lowndes, Lovecraft and the Health Knowledge Years" by Mike Ashley.

 Lowndes also wrote a series of poems inspired by Lovecraft's Fungi from Yuggoth - "The Annals of Arkya", which he followed up with "The New Annals of Arkya."
-The 12-sonnet sequence "Annals of Arkya"was reprinted in Crypt of Cthulhu 10, No 3 (Whole number 78) (St John's Eve, 1991).
+According to Donald A. Wollheim's introduction to the anthology Operation Phantasy: The Best from The Phantagraph (Rego Park, NY: The Phantagraph Press, p.
+13), The Annals of Arkya was first issued as a standalone booklet by Wollheim's The Phantagraph Press.
+The 12-sonnet sequence "Annals of Arkya" was reprinted in Crypt of Cthulhu 10, No 3 (Whole number 78) (St John's Eve, 1991).
 These have also been reprinted in an issue of Shawn Ramsey's "Revelations from Yuggoth".
 His nonfiction "A Tribute to H. P. Lovecraft" appears in Peter Cannon, ed.
 Lovecraft Remembered (Arkham House, 1988).